Pushpendra-Darky/EOS_May22/README.md

   3. Large
 - Justify your results => Why does system call / library call take time to copy file.

 #### ***Work Done***
 - **PIPE** Program Is Uploaded[ Used PIPE For IPC B/W **RELATED PROCESS** ]
 - **FIFO** Program Is Uploaded[ Used FIFO For IPC B/W **UNRELATED PROCESS** ]
   - Created FIFO File By $ mkfifo -m 0660 fifofile[0660 ie for READ,WRITE ]
 - **THREAD** Program Is Uploaded[ Used $ gcc -o executable source -lpthread ]

+## Day8
+#### ***Learned Concept***
+- POSIX Threads

+  - pthread_create
+  - pthread_join

+- Threads

+  - Joinable and Detachable

+- Thread Attributes

+  - pthread_attr_init
+  - pthread_attr_setdetachstate
+  - pthread_attr_destroy
+  - Scope
+  - Inherit Scheduling
+  - Scheduling Parameters
+  - Stack and Stack Size

+- Threads

+  - are light weight processes
+  - TCB
+  - Threads share the following sections with Process
+    - Text
+    - Data
+    - BSS
+    - Heap
+  - Threads do not share the following sections with Process
+    - Stack
+    - means that each threads has its own stack

+- Resource
+  - Anything that is used by a thread or a process is called a resource
+  - Shared Resource
+    - Resource that is shared between multiple threads/ processes
+    - Race Condition => Data corruption

+#### ***Work Done***
+- **Thread** Program Is Implemented.
+  - Uploaded **Joinable**[By Default Thread Is Joinable] And **Detachable** Thread Programs.

+- Race Condition[Data curruption] Program Is Uploaded.